 The Freedom of Information Act (FOIA) was created in 1966 to promote openness in the government.
 Since then it has been strengthened and amended.
 To learn more about how the Freedom of Information Act is applied in the Department of Defense (DoD), please see DoD Directive 5400.07, which establishes FOIA Policy and provides procedural guidance on the DoD FOIA Program.

-The Transparency Office, Directorate for Oversight & Compliance, is responsible for DoD FOIA Policy.
-Mr. Mr. Michael B. Donley, Director of Administration and Management (DA&M), Office of the Secretary of Defense, is the DoD Chief FOIA Officer.
-The Transparency Office, Directorate for Oversight & Compliance is responsible for the formulation and implementation of Freedom of Information Act Policy for the DoD on behalf of the DA&M.
+The Assistant to the Secretary of Defense, Privacy, Civil Liberties, and Transparency (ATSD/PCLT), Ms. Joo Chung, is responsible for DoD Privacy Program and is the DoD Chief FOIA Officer.
+The ATSD/PCLT is responsible for the formulation and implementation of Freedom of Information Act Policy for the DoD on behalf of the Secretary of Defense.